PopGenClustering/Clumppling/README.md

   --alt_color ALT_COLOR
                         Whether to use alternative colors for connection lines: True (default)/False --ind_labels IND_LABELS
-                        A plain text file containing individual labels (one per line) (default: last column from labels in input file, which consists of columns [0, 1, 3] separated by delimiter) --regroup_ind REGROUP_IND
+                        A plain text file containing individual labels (one per line) (default: last column from labels in input file, which consists of columns [0, 1, 3] separated by delimiter) --ordered_uniq_labels ORDERED_UNIQ_LABELS
+                        A plain text file containing ordered unique individual labels (one per line) to specify the order of grouped labels (default: based on first-seen order from ind_labels) --regroup_ind REGROUP_IND
-                        Whether to regroup individuals so that those with the same labels stay together (if labels are available): True (default)/False
+                        Whether to regroup individuals so that those with the same labels stay together (if labels are available): True (default)/False --reorder_within_group REORDER_WITHIN_GROUP
-  --reorder_within_group REORDER_WITHIN_GROUP
-                        Whether to reorder individuals within each label group in the plot (if labels are available): True (default)/False
+                        Whether to reorder individuals within each label group in the plot (if labels are available): True (default)/False --reorder_by_max_k REORDER_BY_MAX_K
-  --reorder_by_max_k REORDER_BY_MAX_K
-                        Whether to reorder individuals based on the major mode with largest K: True (default)/False (based on the major mode with smallest K)
+                        Whether to reorder individuals based on the major mode with largest K: True (default)/False (based on the major mode with smallest K) --order_cls_by_label ORDER_CLS_BY_LABEL
-  --order_cls_by_label ORDER_CLS_BY_LABEL
-                        Whether to reorder clusters based on total memberships within each label group in the plot: True (default)/False (by overall total memberships)
+                        Whether to reorder clusters based on total memberships within each label group in the plot: True (default)/False (by overall total memberships) --plot_unaligned PLOT_UNALIGNED
-  --plot_unaligned PLOT_UNALIGNED
                         Whether to plot unaligned modes (in a list): True/False (default) --fig_format {png,jpg,jpeg,tif,tiff,svg,pdf,eps,ps,bmp,gif}